Aeropress vs French Press: The Coffee Face-Off

 Winner: The Aeropress is a lot more sturdy.
 Easy victory.

-The Aeropress comes in one size and can produce only a single cup of coffee at a time.
-This can be a problem if you are making coffee for a group since it will take 1-3 minutes per cup.
+The Aeropress comes in a single size and can make only a single cup of coffee at a time.
+This can be an issue on the off chance that you are making coffee for a group of people since it will take 1-3 minutes per cup.
 The absolute maximum is about 12 oz of coffee at a time with approximately, and that does require making a stronger brew and diluting with water… Almost like a giant americano.

 The French press comes in a variety of sizes big and small depending on the manufacturer.
 Because of its super simple design and lack of real technique, brewing a massive amount depends only on how large the glass carafe is.
 You just add more coffee and water, and that’s it.